How Long Does It Take to Become a Medical Assistant? Length of School, Training Programs, & Certification

 According to recent BLS data, the majority of medical assistants work full-time.
 Because some medical facilities are open 24 hours a day, certified medical assistants can work evenings, weekends, and holidays.

 When determining hours and scheduling, the work environment is an important factor to consider.
-The vast majority of medical assistants work in physicians' offices during standard clinical hours.
+Most medical assistants work in physicians' offices during standard clinical hours.

 Your new Medical Assistant career starts here